lFandoriNl/vite-plugin-generate-html-i18n/README.md

 ) => void;
 ```

-The function to modify the document before the translation is applied, modifyDocumentBefore is called before formatTranslation.
+The function to modify the document before the translation is applied, `modifyDocumentBefore` is called before `modifyElement`.

 Can be used to replace the lang attribute in html